NB-ENTOO/nb-ecommerce/memory-bank/progress.md

 ### Current Implementation Status
 - **Backend:** Express server with MongoDB integration is implemented with product model and routes
 - **Frontend:** Next.js with App Router is implemented, including all major pages and components
-- **Docker:** Configuration files are created for development environment
+- **Docker:** Configuration files are created but require debugging and optimization
 - **Components:** All core UI components are implemented with Tailwind CSS styling
 - **Pages:** Home, Products, Product Detail, and Server Configuration pages are implemented
+- **Admin Panel:** In planning phase with initial architecture defined
 - **Features:**
   - Product listing with filtering and sorting
   - Product detail view with specifications